johnbywater/quantdsl/README.md

 pip install quantdsl
 ```

-If you are working on a corporate LAN, then you may need to [download the distribution](https://pypi.python.org/pypi/quantdsl) (and dependencies) by hand, and then use the path to the downloaded files instead of the package name in the `pip` command:
+If you are working on a corporate LAN, with an HTTP proxy that requires authentication, then pip may fail to find the Python Package Index.
+In this case you may need to [download the distribution](https://pypi.python.org/pypi/quantdsl) (and dependencies) by hand, and then use the path to the downloaded files instead of the package name in the `pip` command:

 ```
 pip install C:\MyDownloads\quantdsl-X.X.X.tar.gz